microbus-io/fabric/docs/structure/coreservices-control.md

 # Package `coreservices/control`

-The `control.sys` microservice provides no function and in fact will not start.
+The `control.core` microservice provides no function and in fact will not start.
 It is the code generated clients in `controlapi` that are the essence of this package.
 These clients, and in particular the `controlapi.MulticastClient`, provide a programmatic interface to the [control subscriptions](../tech/controlsubs.md) that all microservices support.

 For example, to ping and discover all microservices: